 - Designing UI elements such as buttons, icons, sliders and scrollbars.

-- Choosing the right colors and typeface.
+- Choosing the correct fonts and typesetting.

-- Designing the interactivity of each UI element - what does a button do when the user clicks on it, for example.
+- Designing the interactivity of each UI element: what does a button do when the user clicks on it, for example.

 - Creating animations.